takahi-i/pfm/README.rst

 =====================================================
-pfm -- a ssh port forward manager for data engineers
+pfm -- a ssh port forward manager for data scientists
 =====================================================

-Local computers are not enough to handle large amount of data.
-In addition, we launch one Jupyter Notebook server for each machine learning task.
+Data scientists launch a Jupyter Notebook servers to tackle each machine learning task.
 Usually local computers are not enough to handle multiple machine learning tasks.
-And therefore data scientists do their experiments with servers such as Jupyter Notebook or Kibana launched in remote hosts such as EC2
+And therefore data scientists do their experiments in servers launched in remote hosts such as EC2 instances.

 To connect Jupyter Notebook servers in remote hosts, we use ssh port forwarding.
-Port forwarding is useful since using multiple servers, since we do not consume resources in local PC.
+Port forwarding is useful since we do not consume resources in local PC.

-Unfortunately, when connecting multiple server in different hosts and ports numbers, we easily forget the port or conflict the local port numbers.
+Unfortunately, when connecting multiple server in different hosts and ports numbers, we easily forget the port number or assign the local port number which is used in another task.

-pfm manager the remote hosts and port numbers used in port forwarding.
+pfm manages the remote hosts and port numbers used in port forwarding.
 Users understand which local ports are used and which ports are not.
 Once users register the port forwarding information, pfm generates ssh parameters any time specifying the task name.